HL7/fhircast-docs/docs/specification/STU1.md

 ## Request Context Change

-Similar to the Hub's notifications to the subscriber, the subscriber MAY request context changes with an HTTP POST to the `hub.url`.
-The Hub SHALL either accept this context change by responding with any successful HTTP status or reject it by responding with any 4xx or 5xx HTTP status.
+Similar to the hub's notifications to the subscriber, the subscriber MAY request context changes with an HTTP POST to the `hub.url`.
+The hub SHALL either accept this context change by responding with any successful HTTP status or reject it by responding with any 4xx or 5xx HTTP status.
 The subscriber SHALL be capable of gracefully handling a rejected context request.

-Once a requested context change is accepted, the Hub SHALL broadcast the context notification to all subscribers, including the original requestor.
+Once a requested context change is accepted, the hub SHALL broadcast the context notification to all subscribers, including the original requestor.

 ### Request Context Change Request
 ###### Request Context Change Parameters